nicolastrand/100-days-of-code/log.md

 **Thoughts:** I got stuck for ages on the escape sequence in strings part, which I found frustrating as I'm sure I followed the instructions carefully.
 Little deflated as I hate admitting defeat, but these things take time.

 **Link to work:** on https://freecodecamp.com/nicolastrand

+### Day 3: May 31

+**Today's Progress**: Thanks to the help of the FCC community, I figured out the problem I had yesterday and I've definitely learnt something.
+Need to keep an eye on the details.
+I only did 35 minutes tonight as I have been working since 8am this morning and my brain is mush, but I figured better 35 minutes of code than nothing and risk slipping off the bandwagon.

+**Thoughts:**: Impatient.
+I mean, I feel better than I did yesterday about it - I guess the fresh(ish) mind to it helped.
+I'm really looking forward to starting on the stuff that'll help me with web analytics but it's so far away in the curriculum - must practice my patience!

+**Link to work:** on https://freecodecamp.com/nicolastrand